Skip to main content

 Other Safety Standouts: Avondale, Jacksonville Beach, and San Marco - all rated safer than 85% of the city.

-If someone is specifically looking for the safest places to live in Jacksonville, Southside and suburban areas provide the strongest safety ratings and community feel.
+If someone is specifically looking for the safest places to live in Jacksonville, Southside and suburban areas are often chosen by buyers seeking residential environments outside the urban core.
+Safety conditions vary by neighborhood.

 Analogy: Jacksonville’s housing market operates like a diverse utility belt-premium areas (like Nocatee and River’s Edge) offer high-end tools such as A-rated schools and luxury amenities, while undervalued areas (like the Northeast Quadrant or Arlingwood) provide low-cost, high-upside essentials poised for rapid appreciation as infrastructure develops.